soar-tech/strapi/docs/3.x.x/step-by-step-tutorials/deploy-strapi-to-heroku.md

 We have to configure Strapi to connect all the database requirements that MongoDB Atlas needs.
 We will add some option parameters to our `database.json` file found in `/Projects/cms/config/environments/database.json`.

-Open `/config/environments/production/database.json`.
+In your code editor, open `/config/environments/production/database.json`.
 These are your database connection settings.
 We need to add a two `options` settings.

 The `package.json` file, initially looks like this: